 In general upon agreement with the employer, employees may perform overtime work.
 Overtime work may reach up to 400 hours per calendar year.
 Of this time, the employer may order the overtime work in the extent of up to 150 hours per calendar year, the remainder of overtime work shall be agreed with the employee.
 For the work performed in excess of the standard working time, the employee is entitled to an allowance, specifics of which are regulated in the

 Any employee who works for the same employer constantly for at least 60 days in a calendar year is entitled to annual paid leave on a proportionate basis.
-The basic annual leave entitlement is at least 4 weeks, rising up to 5 weeks for employees who are 33 years old or older.
+The basic annual leave entitlement is at least 4 weeks, rising up to 5 weeks for employees who are 33 years old or older (already in the year in that the employee reaches the age of 33, regardless of the birth date of the employee).

 Most common employee benefits